If you receive the Bowel Cancer Screening home test kit, make sure you do the test!

 If you have family members or mates who are aged 50-74, have a yarn about the test with them - people are more likely to do it if encouraged by a friend or family member.

 Bowel cancer is cancer in any part of the large intestine, which usually develops over a number of years.
 Australia has one of the highest rates of bowel cancer in the world, with more than 16,000 Australians diagnosed each year.

-Bowel cancer is the third most common cancer affecting Aboriginal Australians, after lung cancer and breast cancer, but the second most common cancer to cause death (after lung cancer).
+Bowel cancer is the third most common cancer affecting Aboriginal Australians, after lung cancer and breast cancer, and the fifth most common cancer to cause death.

 Bowel cancer symptoms:

 Bowel cancer often develops with no symptoms, which is why it's so important to participate in the screening program.
 But if you notice any of these symptoms, speak to your doctor or health worker straight away:

 - if you notice blood in your poo

 or if you have had any of these symptoms for more than three weeks,

 - an unusual pain, lump or swelling in the tummy,

 The National Bowel Cancer Screening Program is run by the Australian Federal Government to help Australians check for bowel cancer in its early stages.